LiF-x/lifxmod.com/Docs/server-framework-development.md.md

     * Parameter 2: The package name of your mod
 	*/
     LiFx::registerObjectsTypes(ExampleMod::ObjectsTypesBazaar(), ExampleMod);

+	/**
+	* LiFx::registerRecipe is a global framework function, it takes 2 parameters
+	* It is used to write to the dump.sql on start, prior to the server reading it, and is necessary as bitbox wipes the objectstypes table on each start up.
+    * Parameter 1: The function including scope to your objectstypes definition
+    * Parameter 2: The package name of your mod
+	*/
+    LiFx::registerRecipe(ExampleMod::RecipeSmallWoodenShed(), ExampleMod);
   }

   // Example function references from setup above, this code will execute when the hook is called by the LiFx framework